MekManager/skunkworks/MinimalApp/README.md

 good documentation of the project to accompany it.

 ### Ability to Contribute:
-Here I thought I would have a clear winner, but in the end, I'm left uncertain.
+Here I thought I would have a clear winner, but in the end I'm left uncertain.
 The bonus this app has over others is that the libraries it uses are all either very well known, well documented, or are very small with a tiny surface area to have to understand.
-It's shortcoming is that all of them don't just obviously line up, and it leaves design decisions to be made.
-And these are decisions that could not be learned anywhere but inside of the project.
-While I have taken a heavy amount of inspiration from Elm architecture (and by extension Redux architecture), the relation might not be *as* obvious up front, because of this apps use of a much lower level view manipulation library.
-Both Elm and React (which is the most common thing to pair with Redux by an **overwhelming** margin) are very high level APIs for DOM manipulation. jQuery is much lower level, so there's a lot more rendering logic to be hand written.
-Good docs can solve this, but this point interests me because I expected this to be a point where I could say the Minimal App had a solid lead.
-But I now struggle with the assertion. *Maybe* a bit better, depending on outlook.
+It's shortcoming is that all of them don't obviously line up, and it leaves design decisions to be made.
+And these are decisions that could not be learned anywhere but inside the project.
+While I have taken a heavy amount of inspiration from Elm and React's architecture, the relation might not be *as* obvious up front because this app uses a much lower level view manipulation library than either of them.
+Both Elm and React/Redux are very high level APIs for DOM manipulation. jQuery is much lower level, so there's a lot more rendering logic to be hand written.
+Good docs can solve this, but this point interests me because I expected this to be where I could say the Minimal App had a solid lead.
+But I now struggle with the assertion. *Maybe* a bit better, depending on personal outlook.
 But I can't say it's leaps and bounds better.

 ### CSS Framework Interop:
-This one was obvious, there's no virtual DOM trying to take the reigns, so any CSS framework is free to use it's own js to sprinkle the page with some functionality.
+This one was obvious, there's no virtual DOM trying to take the reigns, so any CSS framework is free to use it's own JS to sprinkle the page with some functionality.

 ### Routing:
-I wasn't really sure how page.js would work out for me, but it was actually really straightforward to setup.
+I wasn't really sure how `page.js` would work out for me, but it was actually really straightforward to setup.
 It *is* kind of fussy though.
 I don't really think the `page()` call is very obvious, and there was a point where I screwed up all of the routing because I removed it thinking it was something I